abesford/seizzmic-site-0c00b/src/pages/careers.md

 no_index: false
 template: page
 ---
-We're building a diverse bunch of people with a strong blend of skills.
+At **seizzmic** we're building a diverse bunch of people with a strong blend of skills.
 As a new company we've got a start-up mindset, as well as the credentials of operating internationally and at scale.

 If you're interested in working together please get in touch <info@seizzmic.com> for an informal conversation.